 The South Carolina Center for Teaching about Asia (SCCTA), headquartered at Furman University, is associated with the National Consortium for Teaching about Asia (NCTA) funded by the Freeman Foundation.

 The purpose of SCCTA is to work with South Carolina school districts to enhance instruction on Asia throughout the curriculum, especially in world history, social studies, geography, and language arts courses.
 The faculty teams working with SCCTA seminars are drawn from among Asian specialists on various university campuses as well as master teachers who have demonstrated their effectiveness in middle and high school classrooms.

-For the ninth year, Furman University will hold a residential SCCTA graduate seminar on its campus in Greenville, SC from June 14-19, 2015.
+For the eleventh year, Furman University will hold a residential SCCTA graduate seminar on its campus in Greenville, SC from June 18-23, 2017.

 SCCTA will be offering several Road Shows, special workshops hosted in different parts of the state.
 The events are free and include lunch, but registration is required.
 The Road Shows are in the planning stage, so stay tuned for upcoming details.
-For more information, contact Dr. Lane J. Harris.
+For more information or to host a Road Show, please contact, contact Dr. Lane J. Harris.